furbrain/tingbot-gui/docs/dialogs.rst

 This is particularly useful for alert boxes and also pop-up menus

 .. py:class:: Dialog(xy=None, size=None, align="center", style=None, \
-                          buttons=None, message="", cancellable=True, callback=None)
+                          buttons=None, message="", cancellable=True, callback=None, transition="popup")

     Base: :class:`Container`

     Dialog is a base class you can use to create your own dialogs.
-You will need to override the draw method.
-Call close to make the dialog disappear
+Call close to make the dialog disappear.
+Place widgets with self.panel as the parent, not self

     :param xy: position that the dialog will be drawn
     :param size: size of the dialog